BitLocker Agent Settings (Add Key Protector)

 • Active Directory Domain Services (AD DS) account.
 BitLocker uses domain authentication to unlock data volumes.
 Operating system volumes cannot use this type of key protector.

-When selecting volumes there are some limitations to encrypting a WIndows System volume.
-Make sure to read the Microroft documentation on these limitations before attempting to encrypt a system drive.
+When selecting volumes there are some limitations to encrypting a Windows System volume.
+Make sure to read the Microsoft documentation on these limitations before attempting to encrypt a system drive.

 Encryption Size: